-Breast Implants for the Philadelphia, Bryn Mawr, and Newtown Square Areas
+Breast Implants for the Bryn Mawr, Newtown Square, & Philadelphia Areas

 If you want to change the shape and size of your breasts, you are not alone.
 Women around the country frequently choose breast augmentation, which has consistently been one of the most popular plastic surgery procedures performed in the United States for years.
 Breast augmentation in the Philadelphia area with Dr. Laura Gowen is no exception.
 Women in Bryn Mawr, Newtown Square, and beyond seek out breast implants at the Cirillo Center for Plastic Surgery for a variety of reasons, each of which is as unique as the patient.
 Who better than our breast fellowship-trained plastic surgeon, Laura Gowen, MD, to understand your needs?

 A breast augmentation, sometimes referred to as a breast enhancement or boob job, can:

 - increase the size or volume of both breasts, known as breast enlargement